hasanzaidi-lab/AvGeekApp/AvApp/README.md

 1. **Install tools** – Xcode 16.0+ (Swift 6 toolchain).
 The package manifest targets iOS 15+, macOS 12+, tvOS 15+, watchOS 8+.
 2. **Open the workspace** – double-click `AvApp/AvApp.xcodeproj`.
 Xcode detects the local package under `Packages/AvAppNetworking` automatically.
 3. **Add credentials** – replace the placeholder RapidAPI keys inside `Packages/AvAppNetworking/Sources/AvAppNetworking/FlightService.swift` and `AircraftService.swift` with your own.
 Consider moving them into an `xcconfig` or using secrets in the future.
-4. **Run** – select the `AvApp` scheme and target a simulator or device.
-The `ContentView` will automatically fetch departures/arrivals for the default airport code (MCO).
+4. **Run** – select the `AvApp` scheme and target a simulator or device. `FlightBoardView` boots through the `FlightBoardCoordinator` and automatically fetches departures/arrivals for the default airport code (MCO).

 ## Development tips
-- Use the `FlightViewModel` entry point for UI-driven fetches.
-It exposes `fetchFlights(for:)` so previews/tests can inject known data.
+- Use `FlightBoardViewModel` (wired through `FlightBoardCoordinator`) for departures/arrivals.
+Inject mocks into the coordinator when running previews or unit tests.
 - `FlightService` now centralizes both departure and arrival queries.
 Mock data lives in `FlightMocks.swift` for previews/tests.
 - Extend the directory layout by adding new folders under `Features/<FeatureName>`; share code via `Shared/` or the networking package when possible.
 - For debugging network responses, enable the mock helpers or log raw payloads from the `NetworkClient`.